AlexadeZ17/born2beroot/README.md

 - **apt** is quite the same as aptitude, with the main difference being that it does not provide a user interface ❎ and the only way to interact with it is through the command line.
 More info can be found on debian's [apt](https://wiki.debian.org/AptCLI) wiki 📑.

+We are using **apt** since we don't need all the functionalities that aptitude offers, and also since **apt** is the deffault package manager, we will be using that one.
+It takes two arguments:
+1. The first one is the action we want to do, in this case install a package
+2. The second one is the name of the package.
+Since we are installing ``sudo`` we write **sudo** After typing that and hittin enter, it will start installing ``sudo``

 Once it is installed we can start using it without using root's account and simply putting ```sudo``` before the command to execute it as super user.